Andrew Cuomo: Sexual harassment allegations and resignation

 On December 13, 2020, Lindsey Boylan, a former aide for Cuomo who was a Democratic candidate for Manhattan Borough president in 2021, alleged "[Cuomo] sexually harassed me for years.
 Many saw it, and watched."
 Boylan further alleged that Cuomo "exists without ethics", "takes advantage of people, including me" and ran a "toxic team environment".
 A spokesperson for the Cuomo administration denied the accusation.
 Boylan further elaborated on her accusations in February 2021, claiming Cuomo goaded her to play strip poker with him while on a flight in 2017 and forcibly kissed her on the mouth in his Manhattan office.
 The governor's office said Boylan's claims were false.

-On February 27, 2021, Charlotte Bennett, an executive assistant and health policy advisor of Cuomo, also accused him of sexual harassment, saying that he asked her about her sex life on several occasions in late Spring 2020 and if she had been in sexual relationships with older men.
+On February 27, 2021, Charlotte Bennett, an executive assistant and health policy advisor of Cuomo, also accused him of sexual harassment, saying that he asked her about her sex life on several occasions in late spring 2020 and if she had been in sexual relationships with older men.
 She also suggested that Cuomo was open to relationships with women "above the age of 22".
 In a statement on February 27, Cuomo denied making advances to Bennett and acting inappropriately towards her.

 In a February 28 statement, Cuomo said: "I now understand that my interactions may have been insensitive or too personal and that some of my comments, given my position, made others feel in ways I never intended."
 He apologized and acknowledged "some of the things I have said have been misinterpreted as an unwanted flirtation."
 He also said, "At work sometimes I think I am being playful and make jokes that I think are funny.
 I mean no offense and only attempt to add some levity and banter to what is a very serious business."

 The two U.S. senators for New York, Chuck Schumer and Kirsten Gillibrand, both Democrats, called for an independent investigation.
 White House press secretary Jen Psaki said in a CNN interview that President Joe Biden supported an independent investigation into Governor Cuomo's conduct.

-On March 1, a third woman came forward alleging Cuomo had sexually harassed her and touched her without consent on her bare lower back.
+On March 1, a third woman came forward alleging Cuomo had sexually harassed her and touched her without consent on her bare lower back while posing for a photograph.
 Anna Ruch was not on the governor's staff, but encountered him socially at a wedding reception in September 2019.
 The attorney general of New York state, Letitia James, was reported to be investigating options for an independent investigation.
 When reporting the allegation, The New York Times also published a photograph from the event which showed Cuomo putting his hands on Ruch's face.
 She said the incident made her feel "uncomfortable and embarrassed".